varunteja007006/Practice/Practice TS/README.md

 - 'private' properties cannot be accessed outside class.

-- When property does not have a access modifier ( i.e private ) it means 'public' by default.
+- When property does not have a access modifier ( i.e private, protected ) it means 'public' by default.

 ###